mlanza/ai-literacy/201/12-exposing-waypoints.md

 You might also call them **work artifacts** and **workflow artifacts**.
 The former leans specific, the latter generic.

 This is why waypoints matter.
-Waypoints are artifacts of both kinds—born not from shortcuts, but from exposure.
+Their byproducts are born out of exposure, not shortcuts.
 They exist because the process was made real, and each stage of that process left something behind.

 When we first discussed **context engineering** we lacked the framing to explain it in its full glory.
 It’s not just barking the right command to get the right outcome.
 It’s also carrying memory forward—both the memory of *what* was made and *how* it was made.